-Whereas spring in the Rocky Mountains can still get surprise snow storms and Eastern Canada can be cold or warm, Vancouver in May is more reliable in its raininess and mild temperatures.
+The Rocky Mountain home of Calgary can still get surprise snowstorms in the spring, and Eastern Canada is somewhat unpredictable and can be cold or warm, but Vancouver in May is reliably mild but also somewhat rainy.

 May Weather in Vancouver